Cities

 Major events in a city can also activate activity in entertainment and lifestyle precincts throughout the event day, with data from both Auckland and Wellington showing that there is an average increase in trips of 40% during single event days across the city (data from other Beam operating cities shows this can rise to 50% during festivals with a larger number of events across smaller venues).

-This highlights the significant impact of major events on local transportation patterns and how e-scooters play a crucial role in being able to scale up quickly to support spikes in city activity.
+This highlights the significant impact of major events on local transportation patterns and how e-scooters play a crucial role in being able to scale up quickly to support spikes in city activity, and support other forms of public transportation with fixed routes, such as buses and trains.

 Insider news straight into your inbox.